sinai-dev/OSLDocs/API/SL_EffectCondition.md

 * If true, your percentage Value will be based on the character's active max health, ignoring burnt health.

 ## SL_HasQuantityItemsCondition : SL_EffectCondition
-Checks if the caster owns a total number of items (any item).
+Checks if the affected character owns a total number of items (any item).

 `TotalItemsRequired` (integer)
 * The total items required.

 ## SL_HasStatusEffectEffectCondition : SL_EffectCondition
-Checks if the caster has a Status Effect or not.
+Checks if the affected character has a Status Effect or not.

 `DiseaseAge` (float)
 * If checking for a disease, the minimum age of the disease.